vinceskahan/v5wiki/maxbotix-recipe.md

 <img src="maxbotix-recipe/sensor-power.png" width="200">

-### Configure the raspberry pi
+### Configure the computer

-There are many guides available for bootstrapping a raspberry pi.
-There are also many guides available for installing and configuring a real-time clock in the raspberry pi.
-Do it!

-The rest of this guide requires only command-line access to the pi.
-So you can do the steps below remotely logged in via ssh, or in a terminal window with a keyboard and monitor plugged in to the pi.
+The rest of this guide requires only command-line access to the computer.
+So you can do the steps below remotely logged in via ssh, or in a terminal window with a keyboard and monitor on the computer.

 ```
-# install operating system on sdcard, use it to boot the rpi
+# install operating system

-# install a real-time clock and enable it
+# if the computer is a raspberry pi, install a real-time clock and enable it

-# configure the rpi for remote access and headless operation
+# configure the computer for remote access and headless operation - enable sshd

 # get rid of fake clock
 sudo apt-get remove --purge fake-hwclock

+# configure the network time daemon
+sudo apt install ntpd

 # ensure the correct timezone
 sudo dpkg-reconfigure tzdata